 Note: Simulation results with IFPRI's MIRAGRODEP global dynamic general equilibrium model, assuming globally concerted policy reform.
-Simulation results show average impact over period 2020-2040.
+Simulation results show average impact over period 2020- 2040.

-These findings show that smart repurposing of current agricultural support has the potential to contribute to the environmental sustainability of agriculture, while also contributing (moderately) to poverty reduction, food security and better nutrition.
-Key to these outcomes is ensuring that the reorientation of support leads to significant efficiency improvements (both in terms of higher yields and lower emission intensities).
-It is also clear that reorienting agricultural incentives in this way will not address all food system challenges in full.
+These findings show that a smart repurposing of current agricultural support has the potential of contributing to agriculture's environmental sustainability while also contributing (moderately) to poverty reduction, food security and better nutrition.
+Key to these outcomes is ensuring that reorientation of support leads to significant efficiency improvements (in terms of both higher yields and lower emission intensities).
+It is also clear that by reorienting agricultural incentives in this way, not all food system challenges may be addressed in full.

-The above assessment illustrates the potential of internationally concerted policy reform with improved outcomes for sustainable development.
-Findings from additional repurposing scenarios are summarised in the Annex to this Policy Brief.
-They are intended to foment policy discussion in the search for solutions that balance global and national societal interests, and also can be made politically feasible.
+The above assessment is illustrative of the potential for internationally concerted policy reform with better improved outcomes for sustainable development.
+Findings from additional repurposing scenarios are summarised in the Annex to this policy brief.
+They are meant to foment policy discussion in search of solutions that balance global and national societal interests and also can be made politically feasible.